 is made from Ansonica and / or Moscato Muscat Blanc

 and / or Trebbiano Toscano and / or Vermentino (70%), as well as other approved varieties (max.
 30%).
 The rosato

 (60%) and other approved varieties (max.
 40%, of which max.
 20% white) are blended.
 The Rosso

 The varietal wines

-must contain at least 85% of the respective variety, that is Ansonica (also known as Passito
+must contain at least 85% of the respective variety, that is Ansonica (also as Passito

-), Moscato Passito (this 100%), Trebbiano or the game Procanico
+), Moscato Passito (this 100%), Trebbiano or the type of game Procanico

-(Aleatico Passito dell'Elba) was classified in 2010 as DOCG.
+(Aleatico Passito dell'Elba) was classified as DOCG in 2010.